 A red flag I often notice when I begin working with a client is how they start their workday.
 Struggling executives and managers often sit down and go straight to email followed by an endless series of tactical and reactive activities.
 At the end of the day, they wonder where the time went and why things that are more important weren’t done.
 More accomplished leaders take the time to plan their day before launching into their activities.
-They work from priority lists that are driven by strategic objectives and a clear understanding of their role in making the important things happen.
-Intuitively, these individuals know that “less is more” in terms of their own impact.
+They work from priority lists that are driven by strategic objectives and have a clear understanding of their role in making these things happen.
+Intuitively, they know that “less is more” in terms of their own impact.
 Moreover, they appreciate that if they are unfocused and overwhelmed with activity, their employees will behave in a similar fashion perpetuating a cycle that is good for no one.

 To create a more results driven culture, I encourage leaders to do the following:

 - Operate from a clear and concise view of what success is and isn’t for the organization

 - Carefully think through your role in making these things happen

 - Ensure your team is coordinating effectively to identify the best routes to achieve the strategic business objectives